 The Parliament makes and amends the laws.
-Parliament (also referred to as the Legislative) is made up of 50 elected members (this number is subject to change).
+Parliament (also referred to as the Legislature) is made up of elected members.

 Executive

 The Executive puts laws into action.
 The Executive is made up of the President, Prime Minister and Ministers.
 The President is the Head of State and has the executive authority to act only on the advice of Cabinet or a Minister or of some other body or authority prescribed by the Constitution.